HomeSEOLocal Business Structured Data Optimization Guide

 Success Story: A Manchester-based plumbing service saw a 250% increase in relevant local searches after implementing proper areaServed markup for all Greater Manchester postcodes.
 They went from page three to consistently appearing in the local pack within six weeks.

-Operating hours might seem simple, but they’re actually one of the most powerful elements of LocalBusiness schema.
-Get this right, and you’ll see immediate benefits in how Google displays your business information.
+Operating hours might seem simple, but they’re one of the most powerful elements of LocalBusiness schema.
+Get this right and you’ll see immediate benefits in how Google displays your business information.

-The openingHoursSpecification property uses a specific format that initially seems complex but becomes second nature.
+The openingHoursSpecification property uses a specific format that seems complex at first but becomes second nature.
 Each day needs its own object specifying the dayOfWeek, opens, and closes times.
 Use 24-hour format and include seconds (even if they’re :00).

 What about businesses with split hours?
 Say you close for lunch between 2 PM and 5 PM.
-No problem – create two separate specifications for the same day.
-Google’s smart enough to understand and display “12:00-14:00, 17:00-22:00” in search results.
+Just create two separate specifications for the same day.
+Google is smart enough to understand and display “12:00-14:00, 17:00-22:00” in search results.

 "openingHoursSpecification": [